 The Nation's First Post-J.D.
 Certificate in Family Law

-In fall 2017, the University of Baltimore School of Law will launch the nation’s first post-J.D.
+The University of Baltimore School of Law has launched the nation’s first Post-J.D.
 Certificate in Family Law.
-Designed for attorneys who want to focus on family law or add family law to their practice area, the certificate offers knowledge and skills that lawyers can use in their practice now through a hands-on, real-world experiential program.
+It is designed both for new attorneys beginning to practice family law and for experienced attorneys seeking to add family law expertise to their practice.
+The certificate integrates theory and practice and offers knowledge and skills that lawyers can use in their practice now through a hands-on, real-world experiential curriculum.

 Geared to Working Professionals

 The certificate’s 16 credits can be completed in 12 months of study or at your own pace, with evening and weekend courses tailored to the busy schedules of attorneys.

 Developed by Experts at the Cutting Edge of Family Law

 The program’s structure and content have been developed in close collaboration with an advisory committee of leading family law attorneys and judges in Maryland.
 The program is designed specifically to provide attorneys with the core skills and knowledge essential to the practice of family law.

 UB is recognized widely for the quality and breadth of its family law courses, clinical and experiential offerings, family law center, and the Family Law Area of Concentration within the J.D. program.
 Program faculty are full-time School of Law professors, as well as experienced practitioners and judges who are leaders in the field of family law.

 The program is housed in the University of Baltimore School of Law’s Sayra and Neil Meyerhoff Center for Families, Children and the Courts, a nationally renowned center of advocacy, legal education and community-based action dedicated to transforming the family justice system, improving family courts, and connecting courts to communities.
 CFCC works to ensure that the practice of family law in Maryland, the nation, and around the world improves the lives of families and the health of communities.